 Vitamin K2 is found mainly in animal-based or fermented foods.

-Furthermore, chicken is the richest common food in vitamin K2.
+However, chicken is the richest common food in vitamin K2.
 It contains about 10 mcg of vitamin K2 per 100g.
 Other meat products contain much lower doses.

 Only certain types of fermented cheese are particularly rich in vitamin K2.
 For instance, Pecorino, Münster, Camembert, Emmental, Stilton, Norvegia, and Gamalost contain 40-94 mcg of vitamin K2 per 100g!